flipt-io/flipt/README.md

 - Fast.
 Written in Go.
 Optimized for performance
 - Stand alone, easy to run and configure
 - Ability to create advanced distribution rules to target segments of users
-- Native [GRPC](https://grpc.io/) client SDKs to integrate with your applications
+- Native [GRPC](https://grpc.io/) client SDKs to integrate with your existing applications easily
-- Simple REST API
+- Powerful REST API
-- Modern UI and debug console
+- Modern, mobile friendly 📱 UI and debug console
 - Support for multiple databases (Postgres, MySQL, SQLite)
-- Data import and export to allow storing your flags as code
+- Data import and export to allow storing your data as code

 ## Values